 Not long after returning to Austin, I reached my emotional and mental breaking point.
 After a long, tear-filled FaceTime with my parents, I finally made the terrifying decision to quit my job, apply to graduate school and venture out on an entirely new path.

 Much due to these choices, my anxiety has become much more manageable, and an entirely new world of opportunity has opened up itself to me.
 I firmly believe that my initial SourcePoint session helped open up the deep-seated emotional blocks I had built up over the preceding months.
 Once released, I was able to bring about major life changes which have made me happier, more fulfilled and finally able to live my truth.

-Today, I continue my SourcePoint sessions in Austin with Kara Imle, a local SourcePoint practitioner who is equally as amazing as Kelly.
+Today, I continue my SourcePoint sessions in Austin with Kara Imle (check out our conversation here), a local SourcePoint practitioner who is equally as amazing as Kelly.
 I’m thrilled to interview both Kelly and Kara throughout the rest of this SourcePoint blog series.
 In the coming posts, I’ll paint a more clear picture of this incredible therapeutic approach.
 Likewise, I’ll dig in more deeply with these two ladies to learn about their personal experiences and beliefs as practitioners.